irregularchat/template-instructional-design/POI-Training_Name/Lesson_Plans/Lesson-Template/Lesson_Plan-Template/LESSON_NAME-Lesson_Plan.md

 #### Development
 - Question:
-> /Why is knowing about MacOS and the apple terms of use important for your mission?
+> /fill in question here ?

 #### Check on learning:

 -  Question: /Are you allowed to Virtualize or Copy MacOS legally?

-	- **Answer:** /No, Apple prohibits Virtualization of MacOS if not on a MacOS Device.
+	- **Answer:** /fill in question here

--  Question: /Can Government owned MacOS Whiteline computers are suitable for Operations, with appropriate permission?
+-  Question: /fill in question here?
-	- Answer: /Yes.
-MacOS devices also have better battery life and are standard devices used globally
+	- Answer: /here

 ---